-Another reason why you should jump right into an extracurricular activity, even though you may feel like it’s too last minute, is because you don’t know for certain the outcome of your application effort.
-You may, for one reason or another, decide to push off applying until the next year.
-You may get waitlisted or you may get dinged from all your top choice schools and decide to reapply next year – whatever the case may be, this could be the beginning of what turns out to be an entire year of extracurricular involvement.
+Another reason to jump right into an extracurricular activity even though you may feel like it’s too last minute is because you don’t know the outcome of your application effort.
+For example, you may decide for one reason or another to push off applying until the following year.
+You may get waitlisted or you may get dinged from all your top choice schools and decide to reapply next year.
+Whatever the case, this could be the beginning of what turns out to be an entire year of extracurricular involvement.

-Forget for a minute that you’re applying to school (if that’s possible) and think about what’s actually good for you.
-It’s not healthy to sit at work for 18+ hours a day only to go home and crash on the couch because you’re too tired to make it to bed.
-Forget the application process – you should find something to do non-work (and non-school and non-other-obligations) related because it will enrich your life and make you a happier person.
+Forget for a minute that you’re applying to school (if that’s even possible!) and think about what’s actually good for you.
+It’s not healthy to sit at work for 18+ hours a day in an office or at home before crashing on the couch because you’re too tired to make it to bed.
+Forget the application process completely– finding something to do that is unrelated to work, school, or other obligations will enrich your life.
+The right activities will energize you physically and creatively, and make you a happier person.